A Guide For Building Resilient Teams In The Workplace

 If you are serious about building a resilient team that stays strong under pressure, adapts to change, and keeps morale high even when things get tough, this article is for you.

 You are about to discover the real secret to building a resilient team.
-It is not about pushing people harder.
-It is about bringing them closer together.
+It is not about pushing people harder to build strength.
+It is about inspiring them keep pressing on during tough times.
+That’s the leader’s job.

 The Village That Taught Me About Resilience